HenryLange/fantasy-nhl-optimizer/_posts/2025-09-12-week-one-and-a-half.md

 This process was very interesting and important actually.
 While making my first visual, I found that the numbers in columns weren't actually numeric values amd were discrete values, so making visuals wasn't even possible to begin with.
 I fixed this as well as many other problems that I ran into along the way that will be shown

 my first wisual was a distribution of skaters' points.
-It was in this step that I got an error and realized my values weren't numeric. however once I fixed that, the visual worked!
+It was in this step that I got an error and realized my values weren't numeric.
+However once I fixed that, the visual worked!

 ![Points Distribution]({{ site.baseurl }}/assets/images/Dist_of_skater_points.png)

-test for visual format. hi
+Once I fixed that problem, the distribution worked perfectly.
+This distribution displays that there are a lot of players who get no points all year, and as the amount of points increase, the number of players at that point value decrease.